pecs2018/pecs2018.github.io/index.md

 Hope to see you all in Galveston!
 From the 2018 PECS organizing committee,

-Rob Hetland
-Julie Pietrzak
-Dave Ralston
+Rob Hetland, Julie Pietrzak, and Dave Ralston